lpsinger/userguide/procedures/searches.rst

 candidate events are extracted separately at each detector via matched-filtering and later combined across detectors.
-SPIIR extract candidates of each detector via matched-filtering and look for coherent responses in other detectors that a skymap of the source can be constructed.
+SPIIR extract candidates of each detector via matched-filtering and look for coherent responses in other detectors that a localization of the source can be constructed.
 Of the four pipelines, GstLAL and MBTAOnline use several matched filters to cover the detector bandwidth i.e., the matched filter is split across multiple frequency bands.
 All pipelines also implement different kinds of signal-based vetoes to